Konkomba language: Preverbal Particles

 There are five distinct tense forms that are morphologically realized by an individual particle.
-Likpakpaln marks immediate past (bà), remote past (nàn), hesternal past (fè), future (gà) and negative future (ààn).
+Likpakpaanl marks immediate past (bà), remote past (nàn), hesternal past (fè), future (gà) and negative future (ààn).
 The particles for the particular tense form also immediately precede the verb.

 Verb

-Main verbs in Likpakpaln do not morphologically inflect, therefore there is no grammatical agreement.
+Main verbs in Likpakpaanl do not morphologically inflect, therefore there is no grammatical agreement.

 Questions

 There are different options how to form a question.
 The question word can either occur clause-initially, which is also referred to as ex situ, or it can stay in situ, meaning that it occurs at the end of the clause.
 Moreover, a question can also be embedded in a subordinated clause and a question can also have more than one question word.

-Sample text in Likpakpaln
+Sample text in Likpakpaanl

-The following is a sample portion of the Holy Bible translated into Likpakpaln, along with the corresponding passage in English:
+The following is a sample portion of the Holy Bible translated into Likpakpaanl, along with the corresponding passage in English: